11jo/JOining_Party/Readme.md

 - Global("JO_JOIN","LOCALS",0)
    - Used by Charname ability to change NPC to familiar.
-   - Used by Charname to allow special dialog with familiar.
+   - Used by Charname ability to allow special dialog with familiar.
    - Used in %JO_JOIN%.baf (1.2.3.4.5) to set relevant override scripts and joining dialog.

 ---